legend-exp/g4simple/README.md

 Output: currently specific to the implemented geometry, will be converted to a generic scheme (first ROOT, then JSON tracks, then ultimately maybe HDF5)

+Can be built with the supplied makefile for typical use.
+CMakeLists.txt file provided for installing with cmake.

 See similar project by Jing Liu at https://github.com/jintonic/gears